samumakinen/billSplitter/documentation/srs.md

 - User can enter the **new bill screen** to create a new bill
 - User can log out of the app (goes back to the **login screen**)
 - User can remove bills
+- User can see the total number of bills in the history
 ### New bill screen
 - User can create a new bill
   - A bill must have a  *unique* title of at least 3 characters